ValentinaTarapow/ecommerce-reactjs-tarapow/README.md

-# React Js E-commerce - Coderhouse
 # Escentially: perfume store
+# React Js - Ecommerce - Coderhouse

 This project was bootstrapped with Create React App.